DJ Amadeus

-DJ Amadeus (born Denys Ivanov) is a Ukrainian-born DJ and music producer in New York City.
+DJ Amadeus (born Denys Ivanov, 1976) is a DJ and music producer.

 Early life and music career

 Born in Kharkiv, Ukraine, Denys Ivanov emigrated to the United States with his parents in 1989, when he was 13 years old.
 The son of two professional singers, he was placed in music school at an early age, studying piano before becoming interested in DJing in the '90s.
 After DJing in various venues, he became the resident DJ at Tunnel in 1998.
 In 2000, DJ Amadeus produced his first original track, “The Arrival”, on Jonathan Peters’ Deeper Records NYC.
 He followed this up with "Let's Bounce", on Flash Traxx in 2002.
 In 2002, he also became a resident DJ of the Imagine Party at the Carbon/Mirage nightclub, which would later be renamed Exit.
 In subsequent years, he was the resident DJ for the M2 and the Pink Elephant, and in 2011, he was the resident at Skyroom.
 Currently DJ Amadeus is releasing his own music and touring, with his two latest tracks, "Must Be That Look" and "Goes Around," released on Germany's Tiger Records.